-They imagine that it consists of 11 months of doing nothing except watching the olives grow, followed by a couple of weeks of crazy hard work for harvesting.
+They imaging that it consists of 11 months of doing nothing except watching the olives grow, followed by a couple of weeks of crazy hard work for harvesting.

 That’s not quite true, except for the bit about harvesting being hard work!

 Olive farming is a serious business in Molise

 Farming is a key economic activity in our part of Italy.
 Groves are handed down over generations, and every farmer puts his utmost love to the growing of heathy olives.